How to Relieve Stress in Dogs

 5. Evading Stress Triggers

-If your dog cannot seem to get over their fear or anxiety, avoiding their triggers would be the only logical solution.
+If your dog cannot seem to get over their fear or stress, avoiding their triggers would be the only logical solution.

 If your dog is scared of people, avoid having large gatherings or loud parties at your house.
 It would be wiser to invite just a couple of friends at a time to allow your furry friend to start trusting again on its terms.